ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

 - When running tests outside ComfyUI we must hydrate comprehensive stubs for `comfy.utils` and `comfy.model_management` (including VRAM controls and samplers) so the node module imports successfully without ComfyUI’s runtime.
+- Channel-wise diagnostics surfaced via DEBUG logging helped confirm that the skip and dilated blends maintain stable statistics across the 16 latent channels, providing a foundation for future per-channel mixing experiments.